amalf238/new_fixmate/fixmate/README.md

 # FixMate

-FixMate is a multi-role marketplace for home maintenance and repair services built with Flutter and Firebase.
-Customers can request help, skilled workers manage jobs and portfolios, and administrators oversee platform activity.
-The app also ships with an AI assistant that analyses issue descriptions or photos to recommend next steps.
+FixMate is an AI-powered Android app that connects skilled workers with customers across Sri Lanka

 ## Features
 - **Role-aware navigation** – Dedicated dashboards and routes for customers, workers, and administrators with Firebase Authentication-driven access control.【F:lib/main.dart†L1-L105】